TECARTUS- brexucabtagene autoleucel suspension

 Seizure(s)

-If not improving within 24 hours after starting tocilizumab, administer dexamethasone 10 mg intravenously every 6 hours until the event is Grade 1 or less, then taper corticosteroids.
+If not improving within 24 hours after starting tocilizumab, administer dexamethasone 10 mg IV every 6 hours or methylprednisolone 1 mg/kg IV every 12 hours until the event is Grade 1 or less, then rapidly taper corticosteroids.

 If improving, discontinue tocilizumab.